thomasclarke1969/documentation/websdk/tutorials/conversations.md

 }
 ```

-So, if this is called with an array of Conversations it will simply report on the number of Conversations in my account.
+So, if this is called with an array of Conversations it will simply report on the number of Conversations in your account.

 Next, open your `controller.js` file and lets setup the Query.